N-Mugglestone/RPSLS/README.md

 into a webpage

 As a user
-I want to see my hobbies... on a wall with a title and description displaying what they are
+I want to see my hobbies : random : wishlist : bucketlist on a wall with a title and description displaying what they are

 As a user